Angela Valdes: Season 2

-Angela and her federal colleagues put had Egan's girlfriend, Holly Weaver in custody to ask her what she knows about Ghost that's when Angela stumbled across a crucial information she couldn't handle which is that her lover James St. Patrick is the real Ghost.
+Angela and her federal colleagues had Egan's girlfriend, Holly Weaver taken into custody to ask her what she knows about Ghost, when Angela discovered crucial information she couldn't handle, which is that her lover James St. Patrick is the real Ghost.
 Holly sold out James and treated to tell on Angela that she is sleeping with the real Ghost to her federal colleagues but Angela wanted to save her skin and her lover's too.
-She made a deal with Holly Weaver to bring the murder weapon that was used to kill Roller but she couldn't find it.
+She made a deal with Holly Weaver to bring the murder weapon that was used to kill Rolla but she couldn't find it.

 Ghost was threatened by the presence of Holly as Egan trusted her and let her in on too much information concerning their drug dealing company, Ghost gave Holly a lot of money and fake ID to relocate and never come back.

 Valdes thought her informant was murdered since she couldn't be found so she confronted James about the situation and he told her the fake name that Holly used to escape, Angela found her but Holly was futile to her.

 While she was still pursuing the lead to indicting Filipe Lobos, she copied James's phone and got intel on everything Ghost was doing.
 With that being said, the duplicate phone led her to a location where Tommy Egan had a rendezvous set up for exchanging cash and drug, Tommy and Lobos where caught red handed with big bags full of cash and drugs and so they were incarcerated.

 James St. Patrick hired Proctor to defend Egan in the court of law but Egan was way in too deep and was looking at a life in prison for being Ghost.
 However, James did not see that happening as he stole files of hidden and unauthorized evidence from Angela's apartment and handed them to Proctor to burn Angela in court, and just like that Tommy Egan happened to be a free man and Angela was at the depths of losing her job.

 Greg Knox has suspicions that James St. Patrick might be the real Ghost, he confronted Valdes with the information he gathered, they tried to build a case against James through the night but Valdes had other plans.

 Valdes focused on the trivial and lost side of what's most important.

 Angela did not picture James in an orange uniform and so she went through and stabbed her ex-lover co-worker in the back to save Ghost by building a case against him for stalking her, therefore Greg was suspended effective immediately.